THE NORTHEASTERN CAVE CONSERVANCY HISTORY

 In 1978 the Northeastern Cave Conservancy, Inc. (NCC) was formed to accept the donation of Knox Cave.
 A fatality and a serious injury occurred at the cave in 1975.
 This eventually led the landowner to look to donate the cave to the National Speleological Society (NSS).
 The NSS declined to accept it.
 Their board was concerned that the liability exposure was too great.
 Thus, the NCC, one of the nation's first cave conservancies, was formed as a not-for-profit to accept the cave.
 (A second cave, Crossbones Cave, was dug open on the preserve in 1999.)

-In the first 20 years Knox Cave was the NCC’s sole asset.
+For the first 20 years Knox Cave was the NCC’s sole asset.
 There were several volunteer cleanups at Knox and steps were taken to better control access.
-Knox Cave is closed during the winter season for bat hibernation.
+Knox Cave is closed during the winter season for bat hibernation and because of the ice in the sinkhole.
 (In 1980 there were about 300 bats counted in the cave.
 Before white-nose syndrome adversely impacted the bat population, it had increased to nearly 1950 bats.)

 In 1999, the NCC was re-formed as a membership organization.
 Prior to this the NCC was governed by three individuals.
 With a new constitution and bylaws, the NCC is governed by a board consisting of trustees elected by the membership and four officers appointed by the trustees.
 At the same time NCC sought and was granted 501(c)(3) charitable status from the IRS.